 You may be home alone, or you may have extra members of your household spending more time than usual with you – partners, small children, older kids returned from college … thinking up ways to spend time enjoyably can get tricky after a while.
 It’s hard to keep different members of a household happy; equally, it’s hard to entertain yourself if you are completely on your own.
 With all of this in mind, the Garden Company team has drawn together advice and ideas from several different sources, aimed at helping you to make the most of your garden and fill the next few days and weeks with some enjoyment.

-So, what are the 6 ways we want to help you to enjoy your garden?
+So, what are the six ways we want to help you to enjoy your garden?
 Here’s a pick ‘n’ mix list to choose from:

 1 Get your garden into shape

-We asked Joanna, our Maintenance and Small Projects Manager, for her top gardening tips for this time of year:
+We asked Joanna, our Horticulture and Small Projects Manager, for her top gardening tips for this time of year:

 - Look after your lawn – lawns need regular mowing in order to thrive and stay alive.
 Otherwise, the lawn’s density will start to decline and the root system will diminish.
 Also, weeds, damaging insects and lawn diseases can do damage.
 Please mow the lawn when necessary on dry days.
 You might consider purchasing online a small electric mower for the time being.
 The aim is to maintain a constant height throughout the year.
 Spring fertilizer can be applied, this normally contains moss and weed killer.
 It is also time for any repairs to bare patches – either turfing or top dressing and reseeding (either shady mix or utility mix seeds).